Tuition and Fee Exemption for the Child(ren) of a Disabled Veteran

 Tuition and Fee Exemption for the Child(ren) of a

-THE APPLICATION PROCESS FOR THIS BENEFIT WILL SOON BE ONLINE THROUGH SCHOLAR TRACK.
-WE WILL UPDATE THIS PAGE WHEN WE NO LONGER HAVE A PAPER APPLICATION.
+THE APPLICATION PROCESS FOR THIS BENEFIT IS NOW ONLINE THROUGH SCHOLAR TRACK.
+BEGINING NOVEMBER 1, 2017 WE WILL NO LONGER HAVE OR ACCEPT A PAPER APPLICATION.
 ALL STUDENTS USING THIS BENEFIT ARE ENCOURAGED TO CREATE AN ACCOUNT ON SCHOLAR TRACK.
+YOU MUST UPLOAD SUPPORTING DOCUMENTS (Student's Birth Certificate with veteran parent listed OR adpotion paperwork with Veteran parent listed OR Report of Birth Abroad with veteran parent listed.)
+We also will need proof of veteran's active duty wartime serivce and proof of service connected disability.

 The biological or legally adopted child(ren) of eligible disabled Indiana veterans may be eligible for Tuition and Fee Exemption at any state-supported post-secondary school or university in the State of Indiana.
 All students must submit a copy of their birth certificate or adoption papers with their application.
 Applications submitted without the appropriate documentation will be returned to the student.
 The child must have been legally adopted.
 Age restriction for adoption may apply depending when the veteran initially entered the military.